raghavendrajain/SenseiInvestigation/README.md

 This code has no Python dependency.

-$./sigmake.sh Controller.cpp
+$ ./sigmake.sh Controller.cpp

-$sigserver.sh -w ./ToolsOnTable.xml
+$ sigserver.sh -w ./ToolsOnTable.xml